YueLin-Christine/gameAesthetics/week2/README.md

 * Parser3
   * I was trying to create a array for the word, but somehow it doesn't work well.
 * Map
-  * I achieved some simple things, gonna continue working on that.
+  * I achieved some simple things, will continue working on it.